phatch21/INTEX-Project-1/README.md

 ## Group 4-8
 ## Payton Hatch, Spencer Bullock, Zach Katzenbach, Vin Jones

+### Purpose of this repository
+- An example of an enterprise level application using Node.js.
+In this case, for The Turtle Shelter Project, an NPO for the creation and distribution of insulating vests to individuals experienceing homelessness (https://turtleshelterproject.org/).

 ### Website
 - **URL**:
   - https://tsp.theaianalyst.net/ (No longer active)